SplendidStrontium/splendidstrontium.github.io/_chapters/book0/chapter-18.md

 <hr class="break-minor" />

-*( "Where will we hide when we get there" ),* Daisy asked, reminding him of what was past and what was present.
+<span class="tce-telepathy">( "Where will we hide when we get there" ),</span> Daisy asked, reminding him of what was past and what was present.

-He kept his mind quiet for a moment, and then laid his thought out for the taking, *( "Where he will not think to look" )*
+He kept his mind quiet for a moment, and then laid his thought out for the taking, <span class="tce-telepathy">( "Where he will not think to look" )</span>

 When Ben and Daisy left the park in the shadow of the island's oldest tree, they headed west and north.
 The closer he became to the old threads he had woven with younger hands, the more he could feel the strain of the weight they bore, like a spider's web after a storm at dawn.
 He could not know what was dissolved in the skyfall, but he knew it would not be long until the net could not hold.

 They wandered, getting closer.
 Ben wandered in Memoria, in Dream, as he walked and remembered this Mage, remembered him from long ago, and remembered his feverish pale skin, covered in sweat, crying in fear of the monsters that crept into his mind when he slept…

-*( "I do not know if I can reach him" ),* Ben had said. *( "The weave is old.
-It wasn't made to catch —" ),* and Ben's thought stuttered, because he did not want to let the war into his mind.
+<span class="tce-telepathy">( "I do not know if I can reach him" ),</span> Ben had said. <span class="tce-telepathy">( "The weave is old.
+It wasn't made to catch —" ),</span> and Ben's thought stuttered, because he did not want to let the war into his mind.

 "Shh… Shh…" the ancient one said, reaching out a hand with skin the color of a summer glacier.
 "I fear he will succumb to the wasting, but a few more days can be a new life in the hands of the dying."